NOFO

 The due diligence framework is based on the OECD Guidelines for Multinational Enterprises and the OECD Due Diligence Model for Responsible Business Conduct.
 This means that the investigations are based on a risk-based approach, where NOFO works systematically and efficiently to uncover which parts of its business activities are associated with the highest risk of negative impact.
 NOFO has initiated further investigations where the risk was assessed as unclear.

-NOFO has a varied supplier base ranging from state and municipal agencies to private companies.
-Approximately 99% of NOFO’s suppliers and business partners are located in Norway, and NOFO has no suppliers located outside Europe.
+NOFO has a diverse supplier base ranging from state and municipal agencies to private companies.
+Approximately 99% of NOFO’s suppliers and business partners are based in Norway.
+NOFO has no suppliers based outside Europe.

 NOFO does not manufacture products for resale, and consequently no raw materials are included as input factors.
 NOFO purchases finished products.
 Most of this equipment includes steel and metals.